huggingface/optimum-habana/examples/text-generation/text-generation-pipeline/README.md

 ### Usage with LangChain

-To run Q&A example with LangChain use script `run_pipeline_langchain.py` it supports similar syntax to `run_pipeline.py`.
-For example you can use following command.
+To run a Q&A example with LangChain, use the script `run_pipeline_langchain.py`.
+It supports a similar syntax to `run_pipeline.py`.
+For example, you can use following command:
 ```
 python run_pipeline_langchain.py \
     --model_name_or_path meta-llama/Llama-2-7b-hf \